 Participants:

 Two groups of 20 participants were recruited.
 One group was composed of CI users with at least one year of experience with their device(s).
 They were tested using their own processors with their personal, clinical settings.
-They listened with their CIs only - if they were bimodal or only used a CI unilaterally, the hearing aid was removed and the non-implanted ear was blockedfor the experiment.
+They listened with their CIs only - if they were bimodal or only used a CI unilaterally, the hearing aid was removed and the non-implanted ear was blocked with xx for the experiment.
 The second group was composed of age-matched (± 2-3 years) normal-hearing participants (thresholds <= 25 dB HL at .5, 1, 2, and 4 kHz) who were matched in performance to CI listeners’ auditory-only abilities by adaptively changing the number of vocoded channels in sentence stimuli (details to follow in Procedures).
 All participants were native English speakers with normal or corrected to normal vision.

 Stimuli:

-Audio-visual stimuli were created using Adobe Premiere Pro.
+AV stimuli were created using Adobe Premiere Pro.
 The foreground videos were professionally recorded at the National Foreign Language Center and consist of a close-up of the head and shoulders of a talker speaking sentences from the IEEE (Harvard) corpus.
 In order to study the effects of accent, two talkers were chosen: a male native-speaker of American English and a male native-speaker of Spanish from Peru with a moderate accent, as determined by pilot testing.
-The background video selected for this study depicted a busy street scene with people walking past with no accompanying audio (courtesy of ExploringAlabama on Youtube.com).
+The background video selected for this study depicted a busy street scene with people walking past and no accompanying audio (courtesy of ExploringAlabama on Youtube.com).

 Stimuli were created to test the following conditions: audio-visual (AV), AV and visual distraction (AV+D), AV and visual secondary task (AV+ST), and secondary task alone.
 Twenty IEEE sentences were presented in each condition for a total of 60 sentences from each talker (120 unique sentences).
 Each IEEE sentence has five key words and was scored for number of keywords correct - irrespective of order.
 Sentences were presented in a fixed order within each condition, but conditions were presented in random order.